What are the differences between seeds and seedlings?

 Variations in plant care stem from the inherent differences between seeds and seedlings.
 For example, when growing a seed into a seedling, an indoor environment is preferable.
 This is because growing indoors gives the gardener more control over general environmental factors such as temperature, humidity, and sunlight.
 Seed germination can be done by placing the seed in the center of a damp paper towel or by planting it in soil using a seed tray.
 Seeds require more care during germination as they are susceptible to damage from various factors.

-See also What is a jamb liner? (with photo)
+See also What is weed reduction? (with photo)

 Where the seeds and seedlings should be grown varies depending on many factors, but seedlings generally do best outdoors.
 This gives them more access to sunlight and generally allows them to grow much larger.
 Before the seedlings are finally shipped, they must go through a process known as hardening off, which gradually introduces them to the outside world.
 This is done by taking the seedlings outside for much of the day and bringing them indoors at night.
 Indoors, plants are much safer from environmental factors, so a gradual introduction is necessary for a smooth transition.